Carpal tunnel syndrome

 Some cases of carpal tunnel syndrome are due to work-related cumulative trauma of the wrist.
 It is one of the most common injuries experienced by modern day office workers.

 If you believe you have a valid claim for carpal tunnel syndrome, you should consider making a claim for personal injury compensation.
-The Claim Solicitors are a leading personal injury solicitor in the UK and we have won compensation claims for thousands of people who have been injured in a variety of circumstances.
+The Claim Solicitors are a leading firm of personal injury solicitors in the UK and we have won compensation claims for thousands of people who have been injured in a variety of circumstances.
 Our approach is to provide a friendly and efficient service to make the process of claiming compensation as straightforward as possible.

 If you have been injured in an accident that was not your fault and would like to make a claim for personal injury compensation or if you would like to discuss in confidence any matter related to a personal injury claim, please call our claim team on 0800 197 32 32 or complete the claim assessment opposite.